 ENLawyers Bottom Line

 The Maryland Second Chance Act allows nonviolent offenders a chance at a new start and an opportunity to contribute back to society.
-If you have been convicted of a nonviolent misdemeanor, and are seeking to shield this in order to pursue better opportunities, contact the lawyers at the Law Offices of Eldridge and Nachtman.
+If you have been convicted of a nonviolent misdemeanor, and are seeking to shield this in order to pursue better opportunities, contact the lawyers at the Law Offices of Eldridge and Crandell.
 There are nuanced provisions to the law and it would be helpful to contact an attorney before filing a petition.
-For more information on this legislation, help filing a petition, or for a consultation regarding your specific case, contact the Law Offices of Eldridge and Nachtman today.
+For more information on this legislation, help filing a petition, or for a consultation regarding your specific case, contact the Law Offices of Eldridge and Crandell today.